 - have successfully completed at least one semester of full-time study at the time of application

-Students are not permitted to undertake study abroad during their final semester, and will only be allowed to take one 300-level paper from their major subject requirements on exchange.
+Students are only permitted to take one 300-level paper from their major subject requirements on exchange.

 BA(Politics) student, University of California, Berkeley, S1, 2016